-- 26. Due to the disproportionate scale of the Order, it has been impossible to properly scrutinise each proposed crossing closure through the consultation procedure.
-The Ramblers are an organisation that depends on volunteers and which is known for its particular expertise in protecting and maintaining the public rights of way network.
-However, the Ramblers have been faced with the task of scrutinising 29 crossings stretching out across an entire county in one go.
-What is more, due to Network Rail progressing the three orders (Cambridgeshire, Essex and Suffolk) during the same period, the Ramblers have had to consider over 100 level crossing closures over a very short space of time.
-This is simply disproportionate. - 27.
+- 25. Due to the disproportionate scale of the Order, it has been impossible to properly scrutinise each proposed crossing closure through the consultation procedure.
+Ramblers are an organisation that depends on volunteers and which is known for its particular expertise in protecting and maintaining the public rights of way network.
+However, Ramblers have been faced with the task of scrutinising 25 crossings stretching out across an entire county in one go.
+What is more, due to Network Rail progressing the three orders (Cambridgeshire, Essex and Suffolk) during the same period, Ramblers have had to consider over 100 level crossing closures over a very short space of time.6 This is simply disproportionate. - 26.
 What is more, there is a real risk that the cumulative impact of the closures proposed in this Order has not been fully appreciated.
-Whilst the Ramblers can consider the likely impacts of one crossing closure on the rest of the PROW network, it is a different task altogether to consider the cumulative impact that multiple closures on this scale will have. - 28.
-Another example of the impracticality of the scale of this Order has been highlighted by Cambridgeshire County Council.
+Whilst Ramblers can consider the likely impacts of one crossing closure on the rest of the PROW network, it is a different task altogether to consider the cumulative impact that multiple closures on this scale will have. - 27.
+Another example of the impracticality of the scale of this Order has been highlighted by Suffolk County Council7.
 As drafted, the Order provides for a deemed certification procedure for a number of the authorised works.
 For example, draft Article 16 relates to the creation and maintenance of new highways.
 As currently drafted, if Network Rail requests certification from the highway authority that a new highway has been created to the authority's satisfaction, and the highway authority fails to respond within 28 days of receiving the request, that new highway will be deemed to have been certified.
-There is nothing to stop Network Rail from requesting certification for many new highways all at once, with the effect that Cambridgeshire County Council could not respond in time.
-The Ramblers support Cambridgeshire County Council's concerns in this regard and further submit that this problem highlights the inherent issues created by the disproportionate scale of the Order.
+There is nothing to stop